Mokkapps/website/src/content/posts/2020-01-03___manually-lazy-load-modules-and-components-in-angular/index.md

 Since Angular 8 we can use the browser's built-in [dynamic imports](https://v8.dev/features/dynamic-import) to load JavaScript modules asynchronous in Angular.

-A lazy-loaded module can be defined in the routing configuration using the new `import(...)` syntax for `loadChildren`;
+A lazy-loaded module can be defined in the routing configuration using the new `import(...)` syntax for `loadChildren`:

 ```ts
 @NgModule({